Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Best Sauvage Dupe

-100ml Eau de Parfum for men.
+100ml Eau de Parfum for men (3.4 oz).
 Bergamot, pepper, and ambroxan opening with lavender, geranium heart, and a cedarwood-vanilla base.
-Maison Alhambra (a subsidiary of Lattafa) created Jean Lowe Immortal as a direct homage to Dior Sauvage — the world best-selling men fragrance.
-The ambroxan molecule that defines Sauvage distinctive fresh-woody scent is present and well-dosed.
+Maison Alhambra (a subsidiary of Lattafa) created Jean Lowe Immortel as a direct homage to Dior Sauvage — the world's best-selling men's fragrance.
+The ambroxan molecule that defines Sauvage's distinctive fresh-woody scent is present and well-dosed.
 8-10 hour longevity.

 ✓ Why GiftedPicks chose this

-Dior Sauvage is the #1 selling men fragrance globally for a reason — it works.
-Jean Lowe Immortal captures that exact fresh-spicy-woody DNA at 80% less cost.
+Dior Sauvage is the #1 selling men's fragrance globally for a reason — it works.
+Jean Lowe Immortel captures that exact fresh-spicy-woody DNA at a far more accessible price.
 The ambroxan dosing is remarkably close to Sauvage.
-For someone who wears Sauvage daily and goes through a bottle every few months, switching to Jean Lowe Immortal saves hundreds of dollars per year with minimal scent difference.
+For someone who wears Sauvage daily and goes through a bottle every few months, switching to Jean Lowe Immortel is a smart choice with minimal scent difference.
 The 100ml bottle provides excellent value.

 ⚠ Not ideal for